legendreddragon/legendreddragon.github.io/index.md

 ## About
 Legend Of the Red Dragon is a <a href="https://en.wikipedia.org/wiki/Door_(bulletin_board_system)" target="_blank">BBS 'Door' Game</a> that became very popular in the early internet stages at the 90s.
 It could be said that it was a popular role-playing online game before the internet even existed (or was open).

-Dial up BBS's were the public's main connection to the online world with message forums, ANSI art galleries, downloadable files, and of course, games.
+<a href="https://en.wikipedia.org/wiki/Bulletin_board_system" target="_blank">Dial up BBS's</a> were the public's main connection to the online world with message forums, ANSI art galleries, downloadable files, and of course, games.

 This wiki focuses on the modern browser-based version of <a href="https://legendreddragon.net/" target="_blank">LoRD hosted on Gearhost</a>, which is a successor to the <a href="https://nuklearlord.fandom.com/wiki/Special:AllPages" target="_blank">NuKlear LoRD</a> version.